QP/C 8.1.3

 void QXMutex_unlock ( QXMutex *const me)

-unlock the QXK priority-ceiling mutex QXMutex
+Unlock the QXK priority-ceiling mutex QXMutex.

 Parameters

-[in,out]mecurrent instance pointer (see oop)
+[in,out]mecurrent instance pointer (see SAS_QP_OOA)

 Note